 Grandmother Arrested at Disney World for Possession of CBD

-After searching the purse of 69 year old Hester Burkhalter of North Carolina, Disney World employees decided that a bottle of prescribed CBD oil was enough of a threat to Mickey and Goofy that the authorities needed to be notified.
+After searching the purse of 69 year old Hester Burkhalter of North Carolina at the gate, Disney World employees decided that a bottle of prescribed CBD oil was enough of a threat to Mickey and Goofy that the authorities needed to be notified.
 Officers from the Orange County Sheriff’s Department showed up to The Most Magical Place on Earth, arrested Burkhalter, threw her in a cage for 12 hours, and slapped her with a $2000 fine for “possession of hashish” before releasing her.

 Charges stemming from the insanely anti-social and possibly illegal arrest were eventually dropped.
 Despite CBD being federally legal, states like Florida with bizarre elected officials are still refusing to get on the ball and update their laws, apparently because it’s more important to allow policemen to continue to have an excuse to harass grandmothers.
 It turns out CBD is illegal to possess in Florida without a prescription, which Bulkhalter had from her doctor back in North Carolina.